-Is Morse code a language?
-Let’s take a quick look at the code and how it is used!
+To help end the argument that Morse code is a language, you must take a quick look at the code and how it is used!

 The International Morse Code is the most widely recognized version encoding languages such as English, German, or French.
 Morse code has also been adapted to create a Japanese version called Wabun code and a Korean one called SKATS.